 He is somebody with his own sense of style who is not that swayed by big brands.
 He is somebody who seeks out individuality.

 Why do you think that English heritage has been a recurrent reference point for your designs?

 I’ve always done ladies watches and with the launch of our men’s jewellery, there’s a real crossover [between men’s and women’s jewellery].
 People love to use the phrase gender fluid, and I think that’s true now of a lot of jewellery.
-I mean for instance, my best-selling designs on ASOS are men’s earrings, so the distinction really in the accessories world now between men’s and women’s jewellery and accessories is pretty blurred.
+For instance, my best-selling designs on ASOS are men’s earrings, so the distinction really in the accessories world now between men’s and women’s jewellery and accessories is pretty blurred.

 Was there was a moment when you felt like you’d ‘made it’?

 I can remember the shop opening for my Covent Garden flagship store which we opened the day before Lehmans crashed, which was not a great time to open a flagship store but I can remember we had this big opening party.
 It was a big store, about 1,000 sq ft and it was beyond filled; it was spilling out onto the pavement, and my PR and I were having to rush round to Tesco every twenty minutes and buy more drink.
 And I’m standing on the other side of the pavement looking at this shop full of people having a good time with my name above the door and I thought, ‘yeah – I’ve made it now’.

 You’ve created lines specifically for ASOS and Harvey Nichols – what is it about a brand that makes you want to work with them?